Hot Water Bag During Pregnancy – Is It Safe to Use?

-When to Use a Hot Water Bag during Pregnancy?
+When to Use a Hot Water Bag During Pregnancy

-- Using hot water bag for back pain during pregnancy can aid blood circulation and bring instant relief.
+- If you experience back pain during pregnancy, use a hot water bag for temporary relief.
+A heating pad will aid blood circulation and bring instant relief.

 - Ensure that the water in the bag is just hot enough to make you feel warm in the applied area without feeling the burn.